legacysurvey/legacysurvey/pages/dr4/description.rst

 Source Detection
 ================

-??ADM is this the same for all of the Legacy Surveys?

 The source detection uses a PSF- and SED-matched-filter detection on the stacked images, with a 6\ |sigma| detection limit.
-The Tractor fitting
-step is initialized with these positions, although those positions can be changed during the fits and low-S/N sources can be removed.
+The `Tractor`_ fitting step is initialized with these positions, although these positions can be changed during the fits and low-S/N sources can be removed.

 For source detection, each image is convolved by its PSF model,